Updated August 19, 2023

 - Compare data Column wise – Highlight the matching data

-Compare Two Column Data By Row-wise – Example #1
+Compare Two Column Data By Row-wise – Methods #1

 When we are looking for an exact match, use this technique.
 Let’s take the below example to understand this process.

 We have given the below dataset where we need to analyze the sold product of two stores month-wise.
-This means, Is the same product purchased by the customer in the same month or not?
+This means does the customer purchase the same product in the same month?

 For this, we will apply the below formula: